vascabarkapa/what-to-watch/README.md

 ## Additional Notes

-- ESLint has been configured to ensure code quality and consistency.
 - The application follows a modular and component-based architecture.
 - The application has been designed to be responsive and compatible with different screen sizes.
 - CSS styling has been implemented without using any CSS frameworks.